chienleow/weather_app/README.md

 # WeatherApp

-Welcome to the Weather App!
-This is a Ruby gem with a command line interface for users to enter zip code and view weather of the selected location for the next 5 days, weather information from https://openweathermap.org/.
+This is a CLI (Command Line Interface) App built in Ruby.

+This Weather App utilizes API from https://openweathermap.org/.
+On start up, the app will welcome the user and ask for a US zipcode.
+Users can enter a valid US zipcode to view the main weather and temperature for the next 5 days.
+Then, users can hit any key to restart the session.

 ## Installation